-How to watch the Senate impeachment trial: viewer’s guide
+How to watch the Senate impeachment trial: Viewer’s guide

 The Senate will begin hearing the House impeachment managers’ case against President Donald Trump this week on charges of abuse of power and obstruction of Congress.

 In a trial set to begin Tuesday at 1 p.m.
-Washington, D.C., time (10 a.m.
-Seattle time), the seven Democrats will argue that the president committed “high crimes and misdemeanors” by withholding military aid to pressure Ukraine to announce politically advantageous investigations, and by blocking a congressional investigation.
+EST, the seven Democrats will argue that the president committed “high crimes and misdemeanors” by withholding military aid to pressure Ukraine to announce politically advantageous investigations, and by blocking a congressional investigation.

 Republicans are largely standing by Trump, arguing that House Democrats rushed the investigation and failed to make their case.
 Senate Majority Leader Mitch McConnell has said he’s not an impartial juror and that he is working in “total coordination” with Trump’s defense lawyers.

-Starting Tuesday, the trial is expected to run every day but Sunday, beginning at 1 p.m.
-East Coast time, under Senate rules adopted in 1986.
+Starting Tuesday, the trial is expected to run every day but Sunday, beginning at 1 p.m., under Senate rules adopted in 1986.

 McConnell will offer a resolution supplementing the rules to track the procedures used in President Bill Clinton’s 1999 trial by setting time limits for each side’s opening arguments followed by questions from senators.